Professor of Linguistics

 |The web site of the Penn Reading Initiative is now operating, with information on the scope, purpose and organization of this project, designed to mobilize Penn tutors to raise reading levels in local schools.
 The main instrument for tutoring, The Reading Road, is available for downloading at this site.|

-The latest revision of Plotnik, Plotnik10,3 is compatible with the Lion operating system (OS 10.7).
-Like Plotnik 10.2, it, accepts the vey large token files created by FAVE (forced alignment and automatic vowel measurement), and interacts with PRAAT so that one can move seamlessly from the Plotnik display to the spectral display and curssor position that the Plotnik symbol is based on.
-One can display a list of all words in a given phoneme, and locate all the tokens of a given word.
-This permits re0measurement, and on return to Plotnik, acceptance or rejection of the new value.
+The latest Plotnik10.7 accepts the very large token files created by FAVE like other recent versions, and interacts with PRAAT so that one can move seamlessly from the Plotnik display to the spectral display and cursor position that the Plotnik symbol is based on.

 Transmission and diffusion.
 This is a .pdf version of the papeer as it appeared in print in Language 83:344-387, 2007.
 It proposes to integrate the family tree model of language change with the wave model.into a general framework based on changes in language learning ability across the lifespan.
 The general argument is that the divergence of branches of the family tree is based on the transmission of language structure from adults to children, and the incrementatiaon of changes in progress by children.
 The diffusion of language contact across branches of the tree is primarily the work of adults who do not preserve structural conditions with the same fidelity, which accounts for the limitations on structural borrowing.
 The paper studies in detail the diffusion of the NYC short-a system to four other cities, and the diffusion of the Northern Cities Shift to St. Louis along Route I-55.
 The material and the argument are integrated into Volume 3 of Principles of Linguistic Change as Chapter 15.